Last updated: June 2026

 Moneyline vs Spread Betting: What’s the Difference?

-Understanding how moneyline wagers compare to spreads is part of a much broader sports betting education process, especially for bettors learning how different wager types influence risk and payout structure.
+Understanding how moneyline wagers compare to spreads is part of a broader sports betting education process.
+While both involve picking a team, they reward bettors in very different ways.

 | Bet Type | What You Need to Win | Main Focus |